-Welcome to Humanistic GIS Laboratory (HGIS Lab)!
-This Lab is committed to exploring the Digital Earth as the home of humankind.
-Driven by this common interest, a group of UW scholars and student researchers have been working together (1) to explore innovative methodologies to improve geospatial technologies with the consideration of human experience, (2) to reflect upon the social implications of maps, geovisualization, and other geospatial technologies, and (3) to geo-narrate a variety of geographic phenomena, especially those related to vulnerable populations.
+Welcome to the Humanistic GIS Laboratory (HGIS Lab)!
+Our mission is to delve into the concept of Digital Earth as a habitat for humanity.
+At the HGIS Lab, a dedicated team of scholars and student researchers from the University of Washington are collaboratively engaged in (1) pioneering innovative methodologies to enhance geospatial technologies, emphasizing human experience, (2) critically examining the societal impacts of maps, geovisualization, and other geospatial technologies, and (3) using geonarrative to illuminate a range of geographic phenomena, with a particular focus on vulnerable communities.

-HGIS Lab is located at Smith Hall 406A and currently directed by Dr. Bo Zhao.
-He is an Assistant Professor at UW’s Department of Geography and affiliated to the Center for Studies in Demography and Ecology (CSDE).
+HGIS Lab is located at Smith Hall 406A and is currently directed by Dr. Bo Zhao.
+He is an Associate Professor at UW’s Department of Geography and is affiliated with China Studies Program, The eScience Institute, the Interdisciplinary Program in Urban Design and Planning, The Center for An Informed Public (CIP), and the Center for Studies in Demography and Ecology (CSDE).
 For details about this lab, please contact the lab manager via firstname.lastname@example.org.